-Homemade fig jam without pectin: sweet and succulent.
+Homemade fresh fig jam without pectin the way it’s made along the Adriatic coast: sweet and succulent.
 A perfect pairing with toast, prosciutto and cheeses.
 Equally elegant on a charcuterie board as it is on a warm slice of bread.

 If fresh figs are like your first kiss…

 (That moment you lightly shook when your lips first met.
 Your head moved away for an instant.
 Teeth scratched the bottom lip under the radar.
 Stomach butterflies threatened to stop your breathing.)

 And your mouth was at once innocently green and purple, plump from excitement…

 Then homemade fresh fig jam is the confident, natural, seasoned kiss.

 (Teeth still scratch the bottom lip under the radar.
 Butterflies are still there, threatening to stop your breathing.
 But your head moves right in at the moment of recognition.)

 The same recipe, yet it’s yours now.
 You perfected it through the years.